rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="respondToEvent"></a>
 ## *respondToEvent*

 Provides the ability to respond the client Bluetooth  For example, this device can respond to a pairing or connection event and indicate the proper response to the requested device, such as the connection request accepted.

 ### Events

-  No Events.
+No Events

 ### Parameters